posabsolute/posabsolute/README.md

 Once upon a time, I was a very active open source contributor.
 While I am proud of my contributions, these projects are older and do not use modern best practices.

-The latest open source project I built was never completed (already 2 years ago), [Inker2](https://github.com/posabsolute/inker2), a service for email delivery built in Typescript.
+The latest open source project I built was never completed (already 2 years ago), [Inker2](https://github.com/posabsolute/inker2), a small service for email delivery built in Typescript.

 ---